 Kidnapping can be charged for taking someone against his or her will by force, violence or the threat of violence.
 Kidnapping can also result from confining or restraining someone against his or her will.

 No matter the manner in which the offense was committed, prosecutors at both the state and federal level treat the offense of kidnapping seriously.
 Before saying anything, call a Charlotte criminal attorney.
 (980) 237-4579.

-At Randall & Stump, PLLC, we can help you understand your rights, the charges you face and potential defense strategies that may be available.
+At Randall & Stump, Criminal Defense Attorneys, we can help you understand your rights, the charges you face and potential defense strategies that may be available.
 Our criminal law attorneys have extensive experience handling crimes of violence such as kidnapping in both state and federal courts throughout North Carolina.

 There are six specific purposes for which confinement, restraint or removal must be done to support kidnapping charges:

 Two different levels exist for charging and punishment purposes.
 A charge of first-degree kidnapping is possible when the person was either not released in a safe place or injured or sexually assaulted during the alleged kidnapping.
 First-degree kidnapping is considered a Class C felony.
 For second-degree kidnapping, the person had to have been released in a safe place and was not seriously injured or sexually assaulted during the alleged kidnapping.
 Second-degree kidnapping is considered to be a Class E felony.

 Whether you are under a pre-charge investigation or have already been charged with kidnapping, it is essential that you hire an attorney with the skill and expertise to appropriately defend your case.